 The Common Stock offered hereby will be freely tradeable (other than by an "affiliate" of the Company as such term is defined in the Securities Act of 1933, as amended (the "Securities Act")) without restriction or registration under the Securities Act.
-Immediately after the Offerings, trusts controlled by and for the benefit of Maurice Marciano, Paul Marciano and Armand Marciano and their families, respectively (the "Principal Stockholders"), will beneficially own approximately 35.4%, 28.8% and 13.8%, respectively, of the outstanding Common Stock.
-Subject to the restrictions set forth below, the Principal Stockholders will be free to sell such shares from time to take advantage of favorable market conditions or for any other reason.
+Immediately after the Offerings, Maurice Marciano, Paul Marciano and Armand Marciano will beneficially own approximately 38.4%, 31.3% and 13.9%, respectively, of the outstanding Common Stock.
+Subject to the restrictions set forth below, the Principal Stockholders will be free to sell such shares from time to time to take advantage of favorable market conditions or for any other reason.
 Future sales of shares of Common Stock by the Company and its stockholders could adversely affect the prevailing market price of the Common Stock.
 Guess and the Principal Stockholders have entered into lock-up agreements with Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Merrill Lynch") and Morgan Stanley & Co.
 Incorporated, as representatives of the U.S. Underwriters (the "U.S. Representatives"), and with Merrill Lynch International and Morgan Stanley & Co.
 International Limited, as representatives of the International Managers (the "International Representatives" and, together with the U.S. Representatives, the "Representatives"), pursuant to which the Company and the Principal Stockholders have agreed, subject to certain exceptions, not to, directly or indirectly, (i) sell, grant any option to purchase or otherwise transfer or dispose of any Common Stock or securities convertible into or exchangeable or exercisable for Common Stock or file a registration statement under the Securities Act with respect to the foregoing or (ii) enter into any swap or other agreement or transaction that transfers, in whole or in part, the economic consequence of ownership of the Common Stock, without the prior written consent of Merrill Lynch, for a period of 180 days after the date of this Prospectus.
-After such time, approximately 32,682,000 shares of Common Stock will be eligible for sale pursuant to Rule 144 promulgated under the Securities Act.
+After such time, approximately 35,681,819 shares of Common Stock will be eligible for sale pursuant to Rule 144 promulgated under the Securities Act.
 In addition, the Principal Stockholders have rights to demand or participate in future registrations of shares of Common Stock under the Securities Act.
 Sales of substantial amounts of Common Stock in the public market, or the perception that such sales may occur, could have a material adverse effect on the market price of the Common Stock.
 See "Shares Eligible for Future Sale" and "Underwriting."